DevExpress-Examples/Sign-PDF-documents-with-a-certificate-stored-on-a-user-s-hardware-device/README.md

 <!-- default badges end -->
 # PDF Document API - Sign a PDF document with a certificate stored on a hardware device

-The DevExpress [PDF Document API](https://docs.devexpress.com/OfficeFileAPI/16491/pdf-document-api) library allows you to retrieve a certificate from a hardware device (Windows certificate store, SmartCard, USB Token, etc.).
+The DevExpress [PDF Document API](https://docs.devexpress.com/OfficeFileAPI/16491/pdf-document-api) library allows you to retrieve a certificate from a hardware device (such as Windows certificate store, SmartCard, USB Token).
 This example demonstrates how to use a certificate stored on a user's machine.
 You can also adapt this solution to sign documents using certificates from any physical store.

 ## Implementation Details